 Where pressure tends to build first

-Problems rarely arrive as one big event.
+Problems rarely arrive as one clear event.

 Work that looks busy but isn't moving

-When effort increases but progress quietly slows.
+Effort increases, but progress quietly slows.

 Decisions that take longer than they should